 The default Gatekeeper setting is Number 2.
 My guess is that the sort of people who visit this site will have lowered that to Number 3, "Allow from Anywhere".

-However, it is still remotely possible that a handful of older scripts from this site may be quarantined by Gatekeeper and won’t be permitted to launch after you download them to OS X 10.8.
+However, it is still remotely possible that a handful of older scripts from this site may be quarantined by Gatekeeper and won't be permitted to launch after you download them.
 (This does not affect scripts that you have already downloaded and have launched at least once.)

 What to do: Control-Click/Right-Click on the script in the Finder and choose "Open" which will present an option to override any Gatekeeper settings.
 Alternatively, you could lower your Gatekeeper security setting temporarily while you launch the script and then restore the setting afterwards.